-You are probably an occupier with basic protection if you live in the same building as your landlord but you don't share living accommodation with them.
+Occupiers with basic protection include students in halls and if you live in the same building as your landlord but you don't share living accommodation with them.

 Are you an occupier with basic protection?